mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 ### NOTES
 Total Time: **70 minutes**

-I had another solid sleep last night and I think I am still feeling a _"runner's high"_ from yesterday's time at the track.
+I had another solid sleep last night and I am still feeling a _"runner's high"_ from yesterday's workout.

 Before heading out on my ride, I took some time to re-seat the tire bead on the back rim of my mountain bike.
 I didn't get it perfect but it was better than what it was.
 I was staring to run low on daylight.
 A lap through Thetis Park should be all I have time for tonight.